-We are pleased to share with you a new Melissa Institute Anger Management and Bystander Intervention Course.
+We are pleased to share with you a new Melissa Institute Know your Anger and Be an Active Bystander Course.
 The course incorporates time-tested cognitive-behavioral anger management techniques, bystander intervention and mindfulness knowledge with insights and strategies from the evidenced-based SNAP (STOP NOW AND PLAN) Bystander Intervention Program.